ec500-software-engineering/case-study-ZhengyangTang/README.md

 ### 2. Building System and Building tools/environment
 - Bazel is used to compile Tensorflow
-- To use Tensorflow, User's need to install python(version 2.7 or above), pip/docker.
+- To use Tensorflow, Users need to install python(version 2.7 or above), pip/docker.
 The building details are as follows:

   - [Install TensorFlow with pip](https://www.tensorflow.org/install/pip)

   - [Install TensorFlow with Docker](https://www.tensorflow.org/install/docker)

-- User's can also install GPU support (optional)
+- Users can also install GPU support (optional)

   - [GPU support](https://www.tensorflow.org/install/gpu)